dkublik/jekyll-now/_posts/2015-9-24-transaction troubles.md

     }
 ```

 _@Transactional_ is from the Spring framework and repo is _spring-data-jpa_ - so even if there was not atcive transaction then _SimpleJpaRepository_ (_JpaRepository_ implementation) would create one.
-Morover, I know everything is configured corretly since all other transactional methods in the project are working corretly.
+Morover, I know everything is configured corretly since all other transactional methods in the project work well.
 Is this transacion by any chance read-only?
 I check that quickly - and it appears it isn't.
 But debugger shows that my transaction is not new (there is external transaction around it) - and this is my lead.

 &nbsp;

 So the expected flow in this case go as follows:

 1. _createSummary()_ method is called
 2. method needs transaction (_@Transactional_), so one is created
 3. external transaction is present, so createSummary transaction (let's call it internal transaction) joins it, as propagation was not specified and default one is _Propagation.REQUIRED_